questionlp/linhpham.org_jekyll/_posts/2025-07-01-wait-wait-stats-update-july-2025.md

 ## Update on the Server Infrastructure Changes

+**Update 2025-07-02:** I just fixed the broken MySQL database replication between the two web application servers.
+I will need to bolster the monitoring of the database servers in the coming weeks.

 Towards the end of the previous [Wait Wait Stats Updates blog post]({{ site.url }}{% post_url 2025-05-25-wait-wait-stats-update-may-2025 %}) published in May, I mentioned that I would be making changes to how the Wait Wait Stats Project sites are hosted and served.

 For a while, I had been hosting the sites through Cloudflare as a means to protect the site from potential attacks, but also create rules to limit or block bots and scrapers from taking a toll on the web servers.
 I made the decision to move away from Cloudflare for a couple of reasons, including: reducing overall hosting costs and reducing the number of third-party services required for hosting.